 Other parts of campus have been transformed, with a focus on student life and services.
 The renovation of Myles Standish Hall, built in the 1920s, increased the number of private bedrooms and added modern amenities, including student meeting and study spaces and game and music practice rooms.
 The Yawkey Center for Student Services, opened in 2012 and renamed in September 2014, houses dining, the Educational Resource Center, and the Center for Career Development, to name a few.
-On the Medical Campus, the Goldman School of Dental Medicine is undergoing a three-year renovation that includes a seven-story addition with instruction and preclinical spaces and a two-story addition with a new 140-seat auditorium.
+On the Medical Campus, the Henry M. Goldman School of Dental Medicine is undergoing a three-year renovation that includes a seven-story addition with instruction and preclinical spaces and a two-story addition with a new 140-seat auditorium.
 The new building will also have state-of-the-art patient treatment centers.

 In addition, the University has put a lot of thought into its urban design, so that its open spaces—even its benches and landscaping—“really activate Commonwealth Avenue,” says Nicksa.
 The College of Fine Arts building at 855 Comm Ave, for example, is undergoing a major first-floor renovation, which involves reopening arched floor-to-ceiling windows that were filled in with masonry decades ago.
 The renovation work at Myles Standish Hall included first floor windows, where passersby can peek in to see students studying and meeting in common spaces.